When we do what we are meant to do - money comes to us, doors open for us, we feel useful and the work we do feels like play. -Julia Cameron

 15. I attest that any college credits I earned prior to coming to UB (Advanced Placement (AP), alternative credits or college coursework) will be sent to UB as soon as possible.

 16. The principle way UB communicates with students is through their official UB email account.
 It is important that you begin checking your UB email account immediately and frequently.
 Have you successfully accessed your UB email account?

 18. On a scale of 0-10, where 0 is not at all confident and 10 is very confident, how confident are you in selecting this major today?
 Please note this question is for informational purposes only.
 A discussion with your advisor is crucial before formally declaring a major.

 The Exploratory and Pre-Professional Advising Center is always looking for ways to improve the information we provide to students.
-We would appreciate if you would complete the brief survey below.
+Thank you for completing the following two questions below.

 2. What is one thing you learned from the research you conducted while completing the Course Registration Guide?

-3. What questions or concerns about your academic options are still on your mind after having completed this process?
+2. What questions or concerns about your academic options are still on your mind?
 List your question(s) here.